top of page

 Behold the Eco-Block

-UW researchers map Georgetown's 2,400 concrete blocks
+UW grad students map Georgetown's 2,400 concrete blocks

 For years, several Georgetown streets have featured eco-blocks, the concrete blocks used as barriers.
 They get the "eco-" name because they are made from recycled concrete and are meant to be reused.